-Paul Miller is a commercial litigator who helps his clients successfully resolve their legal disputes through both negotiation and litigation.
-Paul joined Branch MacMaster after practicing law with the Seattle law firm of Montgomery Purdue Blankinship & Austin from 1998 to 2006.
-His distinguished academic background brings a sharp, energetic representation to clients in a variety of areas.
+Paul Miller is a civil litigator who helps his clients successfully resolve their legal disputes through both negotiation and litigation.
+Paul joined Branch MacMaster in 2007, after practicing for 8 years with a prominent Seattle law firm.

 Contact Paul Miller at firstname.lastname@example.org or (604) 654-2952

 - J.D.
 University of Nebraska (1998) with High Distinction

 - Executive Editor, Nebraska Law Review